starrobin34/SQUAMATAR-lizard-inspired-robot-Coordinating-limbs-and-spine-Pareto-optimal-locomotion/README.md

 # Introduction

-We establish a lizard inspired quadrupedal robot which is able to walk on flat surfaces and climb on inclined or horizontal textured walls.
+We establish a lizard inspired quadrupedal robot which is able to walk on flat surfaces and climb on inclined or horizontal textured walls using claws.
+This repository contains supplementary videos for the publication Rockenfeller et al., 2024 titled "Coordinating limbs and spine: (Pareto-)optimal locomotion in theory, in vivo, and in robots" published in ....

 https://github.com/starrobin34/SQUAMATAR-lizard-inspired-robot-Coordinating-limbs-and-spine-Pareto-optimal-locomotion/assets/82499284/5d567510-2994-403e-8367-0f4579bea776